How to fix struggling teams like Dolphins? A familiar face has some familiar advice

 Two teams that will not be playing in January meet Sunday at Hard Rock Stadium, so the two close friends in charge of them will spend the winter searching for answers.

-Whether Vance Joseph meant to or not, he on Wednesday gave his buddy Adam Gase a map for the path forward.
+Whether Vance Joseph meant to or not, on Wednesday he gave his buddy Adam Gase a map for the path forward.

 “If you just stay with the process, you have good coaches, you have a good scheme, you have good players and you stay with the process, it will turn,” Joseph told Miami reporters Sunday.
 “What you don’t want to do is panic and start questioning the process, start questioning the process, start questioning what you’re doing from a football standpoint, start questioning your players.
 You don’t want to do that.”